MontgomeryLab/tinyRNA/README.md

 #### Run Config

 The overall behavior of the pipeline and its steps is determined by the Run Config file (`run_config.yml`).
-This YAML file can be edited using a simple text editor such as BBEDIT for Mac or Notepad++ for Windows.
+This YAML file can be edited using a simple text editor.
 Within it you must specify the location of your Paths file (`paths.yml`).
 All other settings are optional.
 When the pipeline starts up, tinyRNA will process the Run Config based on the contents of it and your other configuration files, and the processed copy will be saved to your run directory.
 The processed configuration is what ultimately determines the behavior of the workflow.
 This provides auto-documentation for all of your pipeline runs.

 #### Paths File